IVT

 Projection System:

-• Digital Projection Satellite Modular Laser System
+• Digital Projection Satellite Modular Laser System.

-• Digital Projection HIGHlite Satellite Projector Head x2
+• Digital Projection HIGHlite Satellite Projector Head x2 (each @ WUXGA resolution).

-• Digital Projection Modular Light Source (MLS) Laser Light Engine x2
+• Digital Projection Modular Light Source (MLS) Laser Light Engine x2.

-• Digital Projection Satelite Control Module (SCM) Image Processor and Input unit x2
+• Digital Projection Satelite Control Module (SCM) Image Processor and Input unit x2.

 • Connecting Light Pipes.